Red Tails: Squadron 20 name change honors heritage

 |0

-This work, Red Tails: Squadron 20 name change honors heritage [Image 4 of 4], by Trevor Cokley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Red Tails: Squadron 20 name change honors heritage, by Stephen Roughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.